scientific-python/specs/spec-0007/index.md

 1. they avoid naïve seeding strategies, such as using successive integers, via the underlying [SeedSequence](https://numpy.org/doc/stable/reference/random/parallel.html#seedsequence-spawning);
 2. they avoid using global state (from `numpy.random.mtrand._rand`).

-Our recommendation here is a deprecation strategy which does not in _all_ cases adhere to the Hinsen[^hinsen] principle.
+Our recommendation here is a deprecation strategy which does not in _all_ cases adhere to the Hinsen principle[^hinsen], although it could be made to do so by enforcing the use of `rng` as a keyword argument.

+[^hinsen]: The Hinsen principle states, loosely, that code should, whether executed now or in the future, return the same result, or raise an error.

 The [deprecation strategy](https://github.com/scientific-python/specs/pull/180#issuecomment-1515248009) is: